-If you knocked out a tooth, can it be saved?
-An avulsed tooth is also referred to as a knocked-out tooth.
+A knocked-out tooth is also known as an avulsed tooth.
 In fact, this is considered as one of the most major dental emergencies for secondary teeth.
-Be that as it may, the damage can be fixed.

-The chances of saving an avulsed tooth are highest in young kids; however, adult teeth can also be saved.
+The chances of saving an avulsed tooth are highest in young kids.
+However, adult teeth can also be saved.
 It is crucial to understand that only secondary teeth must be re-implanted.
-After the tooth has been knocked-out, it is quite valuable to get to the dentists as fast as possible.
-This is to avoid damaging the tooth further.
+After a permanent tooth has been dislodged, it is vital to get to the dentist as soon as possible.

 Here are some great suggestions to increase the likelihood of saving an avulsed tooth:

-- Be sure to handle the tooth gently and carefully.
-Consider not touching the root as this can be easily damaged.
-The tooth’s root is located underneath the gum.
+- Handle the tooth carefully.
+Refrain from touching the root as this can be easily damaged.
+The tooth’s root is normally located under the gumline.

-- In case the tooth is dirty, try holding the crown (upper part) and afterward thoroughly rinse it using milk.
+- In case the tooth is dirty, hold it by its crown (upper part), and thoroughly rinse it with milk.
 Then, carefully rinse it with water.
-It is not advisable to wipe it off using fabric, shirt or washcloth as this may damage the tooth.
+To keep from accidentally losing your tooth for good, plug the drain of your sink before washing it.
+It is not advisable to wipe your tooth after washing as this may damage it.

-- See to it that the tooth is kept moist.
-To do this, drop the teeth into a glass of milk.
-If this can’t be done, consider placing it within the mouth just between the gum and the cheek.
-For children, it is advisable to have the kid spit the tooth into a cup.
-Then, place it in a cup with saliva or water.
+- Keep the tooth moist.
+To do this, drop the tooth into a glass of milk.
+If this can’t be done, consider placing it within the mouth between the gums and the cheek.
+Do not swallow!
+For children, it is advisable to have the kid spit the tooth into a cup with saliva or water.
 What matters is that the tooth is kept moist.

 - Consider slipping the tooth back into the socket.
-In several instances, the tooth will slip right in.
-See to it that the tooth is facing the right direction.
-Never force it into the socket.
-If the tooth does not go back into proper place easily and without pressure, make certain to keep it damp and go to the dentist’s clinic right away.
+With a few attempts, the tooth may slip right in.
+Once it is back in place, hold it for a few minutes.
+However, never force it into the socket.
+If the tooth does not go back into proper place easily and without pressure, keep it damp and go to the dentist’s clinic right away.

 What Will the Dentist Do?

-In actuality, putting the knocked-out tooth in place may at times be complicated or simple depending on the situation.
+In actuality, replacing a knocked-out tooth in place may be complicated or simple depending on the situation.
 Typically, the dentist will utilize water to flush the debris from the socket.

-After this, she or he will slip the avulsed tooth back into place.
-It is pivotal to re-implant the tooth as immediately as probable.
-Fitly, this must take place within the hour of the accident.
+Afterward, your dentist will slip the avulsed tooth back into place.
+It is pivotal to re-implant the tooth as immediately as possible.
+For best results, this must take place within the hour of the accident.

-Sometimes, the dentist may consider a root canal to be done at once or may wait.
-She or he will splint the knocked-out tooth to the teeth on one or the other side using a composite material or soft wire.
-This shall be utilized to hold the avulsed tooth in place for a few days.
+Sometimes the dentist may consider a root canal to be done.
+Your dentist may splint the tooth to the teeth on one or the other side using a composite material or soft wire.
+This can help hold the tooth in place for a few days.
 The dentist will decide on the period of time the splint should remain.

-The root commonly attaches to the bone in approximately 3 up to 4 weeks but the more serious damage may require 6 up to 8 weeks to repair.
+The root commonly attaches to the bone in approximately 3 to 4 weeks.
+Although, more serious damage may require 6 to 8 weeks to repair.
 The dentist must examine the repaired tooth again after a period of 3 to 6 months.

-This is followed by annual checkup if there are no indications of infections.
-Another follow-up checkup is required after 2 or 3 years to check if the tooth was successfully re-implanted.
+This is followed by annual checkup to ensure there are no indications of infections.
+Additionally, another follow-up checkup is required after a few years to check if the tooth was successfully re-implanted.